Bulgaria says clear signs Hezbollah behind Burgas bombing

 Evidence that Hezbollah was behind the bombing was a main reason why Britain sought the blacklisting of the Shi'ite Muslim's group military wing by the European Union, a move that has yet to win the support of some governments.

-"There will be a discussion on Monday.
-There is near-consensus and we are confident it will be agreed," said one EU diplomat from a country backing the proposal.

-However, another diplomatic source said more consideration should be given to the impact that blacklisting Hezbollah's military wing would have on stability in the Middle East.
+Several EU capitals had objected, arguing such a move could destabilise Lebanon where Hezbollah is part of the government, and questioning whether there was sufficient evidence linking the group to the attack in the seaside resort of Burgas.

-Under a compromise proposal under discussion, Brussels could blacklist Hezbollah's military wing while stressing it is open to talking to the movement's political faction.
+On Wednesday, EU diplomats said Brussels could blacklist Hezbollah's military wing while stressing it is open to talking to the movement's political faction under a proposal by the EU's foreign policy chief.

 Yovchev said that since the new Socialist government took office at the end of May, Sofia has received more information from foreign services that also points to Hezbollah's involvement.